nfcpy/nfcpy/docs/overview.rst

   as 256).

-* The ACR122U is disabled as P2P Listener because the listen time cannot be set shorter than 5 seconds.
+* The ACR122U is disabled as P2P Listener because the listen time can't be set shorter than 5 seconds.

 Implementation Status
 ---------------------